jerdog/auth0-blog/_posts/2018-08-20-validate-user-emails-fast-using-kickbox-and-auth0-hooks.markdown

 ---
 layout: post
 title: "Validate User Emails Fast using Kickbox and Auth0 Hooks"
+metatitle: "Validate User Emails Fast using Kickbox and Auth0 Hooks"
 description: "Learn how to ensure that only real users are registering to your applications using Kickbox and Auth0 Hooks."
+metadescription: "Learn how to ensure that only real users are registering to your applications using Kickbox and Auth0 Hooks."
 date: 2018-08-30 8:30
 category: Auth0-based Tutorial, Authentication, Cross-Marketing
 design: